decause/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Lasting Appeal.
 Does it remain fun after multiple play throughs?
 Will players keep coming back?
 (Also determined by classmates written review.)
     5 points.

-Is it a complete, playable game?
-Are there any bugs?
+Is is a complete working prototype for a game?
     10 points.

-Supports 2 - 4 players?
+Does it have any level of multiplayer?
-    5 points.
+    2 points.

 Game includes instructions and/or a tutorial?
     5 points.